JulienSchoener/JulienSchoener/README.md

 - 🎨 Imaginative
 - 🔭 Insightful developer with a practical and hands-on approach to tackling challenges.
 - 🌍 Multilingual: Fluent in **6 languages**.

-My fascination lies in all things related to technology 💻.

 ## My Training and Experience